OpenEvalProject/evals/manuscripts/elife-33092/v2/manuscript.md

 Additionally, we quantified changes in spine density 10 d.p.i. by utilizing sparse injections of AAV-Cre-GFP into an Ai9 Cre reporter mouse line harboring a loxP-flanked STOP cassette preventing transcription of a CAG promoter-driven tdTomato (Ai9, JAX#007909) crossed to our conditional Rem2flx/flx line.
 Acute deletion of Rem2 (10 d.p.i.), resulted in decreased spine density and spine head width, as well as a statistically significant decrease in spine neck length (Fig. S3).
 These results, together with our mEPSC data (Figure 8D–E), suggest that approximately 10 days following Rem2 deletion there is a significant decrease in functional synapses, prior to spine shrinkage and eventual removal.
 Therefore, we conclude that Rem2 functions in a cell-autonomous manner to regulate intrinsic excitability irrespective of changes in excitatory synaptic density.
 Taken together, these data suggest that the dramatic decrease in mEPSC frequency observed in layer 2/3 pyramidal neurons in Rem2-/- mice (Figure 5D, right) most likely reflects a combination of both presynaptic and postsynaptic effects of Rem2 deletion.

-## Rem2 regulates spontaneous firing rate
+### Rem2 regulates spontaneous firing rate

 A neuron stabilizes firing rate through a combination of both synaptic and intrinsic homeostatic mechanisms leading to an internal firing rate set point around which the neuron operates (Turrigiano, 2011).
 Thus far, our data implicate Rem2 in regulating synaptic strengthening in the context of monocular deprivation (Figures 5C and 6d MD), mediating excitatory synapse function (Figure 5D, Figure 8E), and cell-autonomously regulating intrinsic excitability independent of synaptic modification (Figure 8, Figure 8—figure supplement 1).
 Given these data, we hypothesized that Rem2 could also regulate spontaneous firing rates in a cell autonomous manner.
 Thus, we recorded spontaneous activity from layer 2/3 pyramidal neurons in binocular visual cortex following acute, sparse deletion of Rem2.
 Rem2flx/flx mice that were reared under 12 hr light/12 hr dark housing conditions were injected at P20 with either a dilute control virus (AAV-GFP) or virus expressing Cre recombinase (AAV-GFP-Cre; Figure 9A) as outlined above.
 Spontaneous action potential firing was measured by whole-cell current clamp recordings 8–9 d.p.i. from acute cortical slices.
 We found that deletion of Rem2 leads to a significant increase in spontaneous firing rates in layer 2/3 pyramidal neurons (Rem2flx/flx + AAV GFP-Cre=0.52 ± 0.067 Hz, p=0.008, Figure 9B top right) compared to wildtype control neurons (Rem2flx/flx + AAV GFP=0.154 ± 0.029 Hz, Figure 9B top left).
 Thus, Rem2 functions cell-autonomously to stabilize neuronal firing rates.

 ![Figure 9.](https://cdn.elifesciences.org/articles/33092/elife-33092-fig9-v2.jpg)

-**Figure 9.:** (A) Experimental timeline of acute, viral-mediated Rem2 deletion in Rem2 mice with 2 days monocular deprivation (MD).
-V.I., virus injection. (flx/flxB) Examples of spontaneous firing recorded in GFP+ layer 2/3 pyramidal neurons in Rem2 + AAV GFP (top left, n = 22), flx/flxRem2 + AAV GFP+2 d MD (bottom left, n = 17), flx/flxRem2 + AAV GFP-Cre (top right, n = 17), and flx/flxRem2 + AAV GFP-Cre+2 d MD (bottom right, n = 20). (flx/flxC) Average firing rate measured in layer 2/3 pyramidal neurons.
+**Figure 9.:** (A) Experimental timeline of acute, viral-mediated Rem2 deletion in Rem2flx/flx mice with 2 days monocular deprivation (MD).
+V.I., virus injection.
+(B) Examples of spontaneous firing recorded in GFP+ layer 2/3 pyramidal neurons in Rem2flx/flx + AAV GFP (top left, n = 22), Rem2flx/flx + AAV GFP+2 d MD (bottom left, n = 17), Rem2flx/flx + AAV GFP-Cre (top right, n = 17), and Rem2flx/flx + AAV GFP-Cre+2 d MD (bottom right, n = 20).
+(C) Average firing rate measured in layer 2/3 pyramidal neurons.
 Data is presented as individual data points, with the horizontal bar denoting average.
 N = 4 animals per condition.
 Error bars represent S.E.M. *p<0.05, by two-way ANOVA with Tukey post-hoc.

 Given that we observed a significant decrease in intrinsic excitability of layer 2/3 pyramidal neurons recorded from Rem2-/- mice following 2d of MD (Figure 7B), we also sought to determine whether spontaneous activity changed significantly with acute Rem2 deletion in the context of a similar deprivation.
 To address this question, a subset of Rem2flx/flx mice were subjected to 2d of MD after viral injection of either AAV-GFP or AAV-GFP-Cre (Figure 9A).
 In both Rem2flx/flx + AAV GFP and Rem2flx/flx + AAV GFP-Cre mice, 2d MD had no effect on spontaneous firing rates recorded from GFP + layer 2/3 pyramidal neurons (Rem2flx/flx + AAV GFP 2d MD = 0.029 ± 0.0038 Hz, p=0.8442 compared to Rem2flx/flx + AAV GFP; Rem2flx/flx + AAV GFP Rem2flx/flx + AAV GFP-Cre 2d MD = 0.284 ± 0.0038 Hz, p=0.203 compared to Rem2flx/flx + AAV GFP-Cre).
 These data suggest that decreased intrinsic excitability observed with 2d MD does not directly translate into changes in spontaneous firing rate in individual neurons (Figure 9C).
 However, these experiments were performed using slightly different genetic manipulations (Rem2 total knockout (Rem2-/- Figure 7) versus sparse Rem2 knockout (Rem2flx/flx + AAV GFP-Cre Figure 9).
 Thus, it is possible that the decrease in intrinsic excitability observed in the Rem2-/- mouse following 2d MD (Figure 7A,B) implicates additional roles for Rem2.
 For example, Rem2 may play a role in regulating presynaptic neurotransmitter release, which in turn influences how individual neurons response to circuit-level changes in activity.